Luz (2020 film)

 Luz – (/luːz/) (pronounced LOOZ) is a 2020 American LGBT romantic drama film written and directed by Jon Garcia, who also served as a producer.
 It stars Ernesto Reyes, Jesse Tayeh, Jimmy Garcia, Alma Gloria Garcia and Lowell Deo.
 The film had its premiere at Miami's OUTshine LGBTQ+ Film Festival on August 24, 2020.
-It was then screened at Reeling: The Chicago LGBTQ+ International Film Festival, Out on Film, FilmOut San Diego LGBT Film Festival and Seattle Queer Film Festival.
+It was then screened at Reeling: The Chicago LGBTQ+ International Film Festival, Out on Film, FilmOut San Diego and Seattle Queer Film Festival.
 The movie had a limited theatrical release on March 19, 2021 and was then released to DVD and streaming services on April 6, 2021.